ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/ConversationSlateDevNotes.md

 Eh.
 Whatever.
 I'll figure that out when I get there.
 The important part is is that _all_ notification related data should be pushed to the ConvoEntry.

 I do also need to start identifying specific chunks by some sort of identifier.
 So... maybe I just have the convo dicts include an index value now?
 Sure, that works.
 Lotta changes, tho.
 I'll do that as a seperate commit.

+Need to decide how I want to do indicies of prompt entries.
+I can probably just add an index value to each dictionary entry. yeah it's that easy  lol.lmao

+OKAY!
+ConversationAppSlate is written!
+Need to do convo entry and then I can doc and test!